z-astrra/self-driven-rccar-raspberrypi/README.md

 * sonar sensor
 * raspberry pi
 The code reads sensor data to determine obstacle infort of it.
 If it gets close to any obstacle it will steer itself away from it.

-The code uses python's state machine library to control the servomotor.